Destinations¶

 The MIME type of the message body | application/json, application/xml, application/cbor |

 Header names are all lowercase with no dashes or underscores for maximum compatibility across messaging systems.
+Exceptions: HTTP uses x-eventkind, x-eventtype, and the standard Content-Type header; some destinations use their protocol's native content-type property (see per-destination details below).

 Per-Destination Details¶